HInverse007/OS_C_Shell/README.md

-# OS Assignment - 2
+# OS C shell
-Written by Mehul GUpta
+Written by Harsh Sharma

 ## To run the shell, enter the following commands:
 	1. make